-There are two buildings in the background and I thought I discerned telephone poles in the gap between them.
+There are two buildings in the background and I thought I discerned utility poles in the gap between them.
 This had to be Main St. — now Weston Rd.
 Below is a depiction of this part of Weston — a 1910 map (on the left) and a 1913 map (on the right).
 Main St. runs from upper left to lower right, cutting each map roughly in half.

 Yellow structures are made of wood; red, of brick.
 In the three years between the maps some new buildings have appeared.
 Some of the wood structures have been replaced with brick.
 There are also some subtle displacements.
 In particular, the only two structures below Main St. in 1910 appear on adjacent lots in 1913.
 I don't think they moved the buildings to make room for the Sunday School (which appears as the big red square).
 Instead, it seems likely that the 1910 placements were made in error and corrected in the 1913 map.
 Good thing.
 You see, I thought those two structures were the buildings in the photograph.
 But there wasn't enough space between them to account for the gap in the photo.
 With the 1913 correction, there is now a reasonable window of Main St. (blue arrows) from some location south of the school.
 And this jives with Chris' placement of the bones site.